 User adoption and engagement metrics let us know if users found value in your mobile solution; it's a cornerstone of your ROI.
-By looking closely at your guide metrics, you'll be able to evaluate your promotional strategy, your guide layout, and whether people continued to use your guide after they downloaded it.
+By looking closely at your guide metrics, you'll be able to evaluate your promotional strategy, your guide layout, and whether people continued to use your guide beyond the initial download.
 You can view your guide metrics at any time by heading to your guide dashboard and clicking on the Metrics tile.

-If you are looking for additional tools to measure User engagement and/or track specific User activities in your guide, click here to learn about Audience Insights.
+Audience insights are helpful if you are looking for additional tools to measure user engagement and/or track specific user activities in your guide.

 What metrics measure user adoption?